AntonRuan/gitStudy/readme.txt

-Git is a distributed version control system.
+Git is a good distributed version control system.
 Git is free software.
 danbai 2014-10-30.